ping-sec/blog/ping-sec.com/blog/PING's Homelab Guide - WIP.md

 Again, this isn't a gaming build so some artic 5 silver thermal paste is probably good.
 One shouldn't need something fancy like liquid metal.
 You'll only need a healthy dot, like the size of a BB for installing the CPU Cooler(s).

 # Additional Considerations
 A homelab doesn't have to be just a box with some drives in it.
 Once you have your goals in mind, you can expand or shrink your expectations from there.
-Some add in gear like network switches for learning Cisco's IOS or a firewall is a good way to start setting up advanced projects.
+Some add in gear like network switches for learning Cisco's IOS or a firewall is a good way to start setting up advanced projects you can add to your resume or CV.
+It comes across really well that you're a self-starter and motivated towards continuous learning.
 # Misc Pictures of my build unboxing:

 For starters, I ordered a 4u rack mounted case, the Rosewill RSV-R4100U case from eBay.
 Why a 4u case?
 I found a good deal on it and I already have a rack that lives in my closet that will fit the new machine nicely.
 There happens to be space for either 7x 3.5" hard drives or 14x 2.5" SSD slots.